dogweather/forkful/content/en/arduino/data-formats-and-serialization/working-with-csv.md

 ---
 date: 2024-02-03 19:03:17.985468-07:00
-description: "Working with CSV (Comma-Separated Values) files in Arduino involves\
+description: "How to: Arduino doesn't have a built-in library specifically for handling\
-  \ reading from and writing to CSV files usually stored on an SD card, enabling data\u2026"
+  \ CSV files, but you can use the `SD` and `SPI` libraries for accessing files on\u2026"
 lastmod: '2024-03-13T22:45:00.340950-06:00'
 model: gpt-4-0125-preview
-summary: Working with CSV (Comma-Separated Values) files in Arduino involves reading from and writing to CSV files usually stored on an SD card, enabling data logging, configuration settings, and more.
+summary: Arduino doesn't have a built-in library specifically for handling CSV files, but you can use the `SD` and `SPI` libraries for accessing files on an SD card, and then parse or generate CSV data using basic string manipulation techniques.
 title: Working with CSV
 weight: 37
 ---